Highly communicative, lively and enthusiastic performer

 As Dr. Slawa explains in a comment below, so far the only tube alike sounding transistors that SW1X have come across are made of Germanium, with very few exceptions.
 Germanium is a less lumpy material than silicium and tends to sound warmer, softer and have a more resolving presentation- basically having a tube alike character.

 Prior to starting the comparisons, the DAC 1 and all associated equipment was well warmed up.
 I invited my good friend JW to listen in.
-I labelled all the transistors and made sure that I knew precisely how to install them.
+I labeled all the transistors and made sure that I knew precisely how to install them.
 Then I prepped a notebook and listed all 6 types and using a carefully selected 4 tracks in a playlist, I started the comparative listening.

 I really braced myself expecting to hear very subtle differences but as it turned out, there were absolutely huge differences between the transistors.
-The impressions ranged from super-smooth and lush to loud and edgy with several intermediate impressions inbetween.
+The impressions ranged from super-smooth and lush to loud and edgy with several intermediate impressions in-between.
 Rather than listing all my lengthy listening impressions, I will just attest to the fact that Germanium transistors do indeed sound most fluid and relaxed of them all and that some lesser transistors can really make the DAC sound, hard, edge and, well, “digital”.
 In a way the Germanium transistors sound similar to the classic Philips swing-arm mechanisms such as the CDM1: utterly stress-free and ever so smooth.
-In fact of the bunch of six I narrowed it down to two favourites, and one of them were indeed the Germanium types.
+In fact of the bunch of six I narrowed it down to two favorites, and one of them were indeed the Germanium types.

 Ultimately, as always it is a matter of personal taste and even more so of system synergy.
 Just as with the transistors, wiring types also make for large differences.
 Dr. Slawa makes use of copper and silver precisely as is needed by a particular device, and its other internal components.

 Dr. Slawa explains: “I am a big fan of the Philips CDM swing arm mechanism- original CDM 1 with valve master clock, proper power supply and valve SPDIF output stages rules in my book.”
-He continues: “Silver conductors do not harmonise well with Silicon or Germanium.
-It tends to reveal the higher order harmonics and highlights structural imperfections of semiconductors even more than the grain or lumpiness of iron in the output transformers.
+He continues: “Silver conductors do not harmonize well with Silicon or Germanium.
+It tends to reveal the higher-order harmonics and highlights structural imperfections of semiconductors even more than the grain or lumpiness of iron in the output transformers.
 Out of that reason I prefer to wire the DAC chip output to the I/U transistor input in copper and if there is Germanium then with silver to the tube grid.
 Copper smoothens out the peaks in semiconductors and filters their noisy nature.
-Silver needs to be used wisely in the sense that it matches or harmonises well with some components and in the same time does not so well with others.
-By other materials I mean the materials whose sound signature (cold, thin, bright & fast) does not complement silver alloys such as Ferro & Neodymium magnets (as found in majority of speakers), Silicon, Caddock & Zfoil resistors, Cerafine capacitors and similar.”
+Silver needs to be used wisely in the sense that it matches or harmonizes well with some components and in the same time does not so well with others.
+By other materials I mean the materials whose sound signature (cold, thin, bright & fast) does not complement silver alloys such as Ferro & Neodymium magnets (as found in the majority of speakers), Silicon, Caddock & Zfoil resistors, Cerafine capacitors and similar.”